CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/06-insert-employee.md

 Let's insert data into the Employee table according to business scenario and understand how serial columns work and uniqueness is enforced.

-Per business requirments, we need to insert John Smith, Mary Smith, Arnold Jackson, and Jeffery Westman (`hire_dat`e is today. `current_date` is a PostgreSQL funtion that returns the current date on the system.
+Per business requirments, we need to insert John Smith, Mary Smith, Arnold Jackson, and Jeffery Westman (`hire_date` is today. `current_date` is a PostgreSQL funtion that returns the current date on the system.

 ```
 INSERT INTO employee( employee_ssn, employee_first_name,employee_last_name, employee_hire_date)